byandell-sysgen/qtl2shiny/inst/doc/module.md

 and read or calculated results.
-For instance, the `pheno` panel depends on the `hotspots` panel (and both are organized at present into one `Hotspots` panel), while all other panels depend on these two.
+For instance, the `pheno` panel depends on the `hotspots` panel (and both are organized at present into one `Hotspots` panel), while all other panels depend on these two (details not shown here).
 Information is passed among panels via result lists, which are typically [reactiveValues](https://mastering-shiny.org/reactivity-objects.html).